 Swing traders usually have a repeatable process they follow in trying to find new trading opportunities.
 There is a range of strategies that can be used in doing so, and below we will look at an example of this.

 In any strategy, the user usually wants to look at several pieces of information before making the decision to buy and or sell.
 Swing trading strategies are usually technical analysis focused, here is an example.

 Swing traders usually target breakouts as one of the most profitable ways to trade.
 Traditionally when a breakout occurs, the moves last beyond one trading session.
 Creating a new high or low before it consolidates at the new level.
 You can see an example of this a breakout below.

 Best markets for swing trading

 For those looking to be apart of trades that have a high propensity to swing, there are a few markets to consider.
-Firstly you will likely be looking for markets which are known for having high levels of volatility.
-Markets which are heavily speculated on, and finally markets which do not usually look to consolidate at a particular price range.
+Firstly you will likely be looking for markets that are known for having high levels of volatility.
+Markets that are heavily speculated on, and finally markets that do not usually look to consolidate at a particular price range.
 Here are some markets which cover these points.